szermatt/mistty/docs/source/extensions.rst

   prompt at the position, but also attempt to move the terminal cursor to that position.

 .. _term-keymap:

 Terminal Keymap
 ---------------

-To forward a key binding to the application attached to the terminal `mistty-send-key` first need to convert that key binding to something applications will understand.
+To forward a key binding to the application attached to the terminal `mistty-send-key` first needs to convert that key binding to something applications will understand.
 The translation is done by :code:`mistty-translate-key`.